Gateshead

-Gateshead (/ˈgeɪts(h)ɛd/) is a town in the Metropolitan Borough of Gateshead in Tyne and Wear, England.
-It is on the River Tyne's southern bank, opposite Newcastle to which it is joined by seven bridges.
-The town contains the Millennium Bridge, The Sage, and the Baltic Centre for Contemporary Art, and has on its outskirts the twenty metre tall Angel of the North sculpture.
+Gateshead (/ˈgeɪts(h)ɛd/) is a town in the Gateshead Metropolitan Borough of Tyne and Wear, England.
+It is on the River Tyne's southern bank.
+At the 2021 census, the population was 196,151.

 Historically part of County Durham, under the Local Government Act 1888 the town was made a county borough, meaning it was administered independently of the county council.

-In the 2011 Census, the town had a population of 120,046 while the wider borough had 200,214.
+The town's attractions include the twenty-metre-tall Angel of the North sculpture on the town's southern outskirts, The Glasshouse International Centre for Music and the Baltic Centre for Contemporary Art.
+The town shares the Millennium Bridge, Tyne Bridge and multiple other bridges with Newcastle upon Tyne.